 The Picture Times OUBC barge 1856

-The first of the commission-built Oxford College Barges was built in 1854 for the OUBC.
 A receipt for interiors includes '4 mirrors with solid oak frames, velvet seating, rich carpet, blue tasselled blinds, 3 marble washstands (and a dozen blocks of almond soap), oak magazine racks, 12 windsor chairs and a good-sized table to sit around, evoking the interior of a gentleman's club rather more than a rowing clubhouse.'

 Another accounts ledger entry describes 'benches and a full-length canopy being provided for the comfort of the viewers'.
 The new barges had a stove to heat water for washing.
 Oars were stored in racks on the ceiling in the main saloon.
 Side doors allowed rowers to step out onto a pontoon which was often moored alongside the barge, in order to launch.
 The first Corpus Christi barge had a bench seat along both walls of the main saloon.

 Four of the barges had figureheads.
 Queen's had an eagle, Trinity had a griffin, Jesus had a dragon, and Corpus Christi had a pelican.
 While the Jesus, Queen's and Corpus barge figureheads are straightforward pieces of heraldic carving the Trinity griffin is unashamedly a piece of fairground bugaboo.
+'Nearly all the barges had striped awnings erected for Eights'Week and were decorated with potted plants...
+Lunches and teas were served on the barges and every comfort supplied for the visitors.'
+(SH)

 'The use of architectural decoration...pillars, porticoes, arabesque and foliate devices, cornices, architraves and various forms of inventive fenestration were common detailing.
 Gilded lions, fish, lambs, seahorses, shells, angels, mermaids, wyverns and dragons...'